chef/chef-server/doc/pgsql-migration-deployment-plan.md

 ##

-## Preparation
+## 1) Preparation

+### 1.1) Hosts and Access
 * Determine mysql master and postgres master host names.
 Referred to as MYSQL-MASTER-HOST and POSTGRESQL-MASTER-HOST respectively.
 * Have available the database RW password from data bag secrets: chef\_db.rw\_password
-* Have available a production org:
+* Each person performing production validation must have a production org configured for testing.
-    * should have one extra user associated that can be deleted
+* Any remote person performing valdiation should be logged into the VPN and SSHd into the host ``migration-validator-dev-ov-797f67ef.opscode.us``

+### 1.2) Pre-run CCR and Command Terminals
+* ccr into all hosts and perform a chef-client run prior to making any changes.
+In addition to the roles listed below as impacted, this
+includes:
+``role:chef-pgsql``
+``role:opscode-lb``
+``role:mysql-master``
+``role:monitoring-nagios``

 * ccr on mysql master to ensure that the necessary components are in place.
 * clear test data from destination postgres database
-* open up a command and control terminal for all the affected server (below)
+* open up a command and control terminal for all the affected servers (below)
     * verify that you are connected to all of the server that you expect to be connected to

 ```